Table of Contents

-Ideally, you’d be able to devote a conceded, dedicated, planned effort to put your best foot forward to regain attention and earn this segment’s business once again.
-To avoid losing inactive customers to the abyss, these campaigns must be creative, clear and concise, reassert your benefits, and inspire action.
+Ideally, you’d be able to devote a concerted, dedicated, planned amount of effort to put your best foot forward to regain attention and earn this segment’s business once again.
+To avoid losing inactive customers to the abyss, these campaigns must be creative, clear, and concise, reassert your benefits, and inspire action.

 Win-back campaigns can come in a variety of shapes and sizes, including:

 - Inactive customer win-back.
 Show your once high-value customers how much they mean to you with a special offer.
 These campaigns acknowledge that while the recipient once bought from you, they seem to have gone cold.
 Attention-grabbing copy and a nice discount often does the trick.